Gang leader responsible for two revenge murders locked up for at least 36 years

 On November 16 2017, Hamza Ul Haq planned and executed the fatal group stabbing of 18-year-old Kacem Mokrane in Walthamstow, east London.

-Months later, he was involved in the mistaken identity murder of 20-year-old Joseph Williams-Torres, who was shot dead as he sat in a van with a friend in March 2018.
+Five days after his return, he and two others were involved in the mistaken identity murder of 20-year-old Joseph Williams-Torres, who was shot dead as he sat in a van with a friend in March 2018.

 Both killings were in revenge for the murder of Ul Haq’s 17-year-old friend, Elijah Dornelly, in May 2017.